aviskulas/SRC-njRAT-0.7d-Platinum-Edition/README.md

 ###### (I've been stuck on adding UAC bypass methods for now, but i'll be working on it.)
 * Add more UAC Bypass methods (fodhelper, cmstp)
 * Feel free to suggest improvements/features in Issues tab.
-* Make the keylogger removable/toggled due to behavior detection with AVs.
 * Make the MBR code optionally removable due to the "KillMBR" detection with AVs.

 ##### Compile njRAT & Stub Tutorial (Outdated, but will still compile the same way):